jprando/rust-fizzbuzz-test/README.md

 ## In this repository

-The implementation of the FizzBuzz test in the [rust language](https://www.rust-lang.org/).
+The implementation of the FizzBuzz test in [rust language](https://www.rust-lang.org/).

 ## fn ShowMe() { the_code }